MOUNT PLYMOUTH, FLORIDA

 by: Greg May

 Mike, your article on the Mt.
-Dora hotel was priceless!
+Plymouth hotel was priceless!
 Now this type of material is what your website is all about!

 Take a look.
 If you enjoy what you see, please give us a like.